nicholaschenai/agi-potential-notes/papers/soar.md

 retrieval process:
 - Similar to retrievals in semantic memory, and for similar reasons, retrievals from episodic memory are initiated via a cue created in the episodic memory buffer by procedural knowledge.
-	- Unlike semantic memory, a cue for an episodic retrieval is a partial specification of a complete state, as opposed to a single concept.
+	- Unlike semantic memory, a cue for an episodic retrieval is a partial specification of a **complete state**, as opposed to a single concept.
 - Episodic memory is searched, and the best match is retrieved (biased by recency) and recreated in the buffer.
 - Once a memory is retrieved, memories before or after that episode can also be retrieved, providing the ability to replay an experience as a sequence of retrieved episodes or to move backward through an experience to determine factors that influenced the current situation, including prior operators, but also changes from the dynamics of the environment.